imagej/imagej.github.io/_pages/plugins/trackmate/trackers/trackmate-trackastra.md

 I then browsed to this path in the configuration window then clicked the `OK` button.

 {% include img src="/media/plugins/trackmate/trackmate-trackastra-01" align='center' width='400' %}

+### Activate the TrackMate-Trackastra update site

+In Fiji, go to {% include bc path='Help|Update...' %}.
+Update and restart Fiji until it is up-to-date.
+Then go to the update menu once more, and click on the `Manage update sites` button, at the bottom-left of the updater window.
+A new window containing all the known update sites will appear.
+Add the unlisted site  **TrackMate-Trackastra**, filling the information as follow:

+{% include img src="/media/plugins/trackmate/trackmate-trackastra-02" align='center' width='400' %}

+Then restart Fiji once more.

+## Tracking Neisseria _meningitidis growth_ with Trackastra